 Not yet.
 But they do own the right to use the technology.
 As of this writing, the Liquidmetal created by a California company is still way too expensive to be used for large scale industrial production.

-While most of us are reminded of the indestructible liquid metal T1000 from Terminator 2 at the mention of “Liquidmetal,” let’s take it easy and assess the material’s better (and real life) qualities beyond sci fi horror.
+While most of us are reminded of the indestructible liquid metal T1000 from Terminator 2 at the mention of “Liquidmetal,” let’s take it easy and assess the material’s better (and real life) qualities beyond sci-fi horror.

 Liquidmetal is essentially tougher than most alloys because of its atomic structure, which isn’t as rigid as your average hunk of steel.
 By comparison, Liquidmetal atoms are asymmetrical, thereby increasing its ability to withstand greater pressure.
+This unique atomic arrangement allows it to absorb and dissipate energy more effectively, making it highly resistant to deformation and wear.

 It also looks better because Liquidmetal in its physical form is akin to glass, but a lot less brittle.
 Once its main ingredients of beryllium and platinum are brought under control, the resulting alloy is a lot more durable and creates better products.
+The material’s glass-like appearance also gives it a sleek and modern aesthetic, which is highly desirable in consumer electronics and luxury goods.

-via Inventor Spot
+via

 Latest Geeky Gadgets Deals